-R410.21 As an exception to paragraph R410.20, the firm may continue to be the auditor after five consecutive years if there is a compelling reason to do so having regard to the public interest, provided that - (a) The firm consults with a regulatory or professional body in the relevant jurisdiction and it concurs that having the firm continue as the auditor would be in the public interest; and (b) Before the audit opinion on the sixth and any subsequent year's financial statements is issued, the firm engages a professional accountant, who is not a member of the firm expressing the opinion on the financial statements, to perform a pre-issuance review.
-410.21 A1 A factor which might give rise to a compelling reason is the lack of viable alternative firms to carry out the audit engagement, having regard to the nature and location of the client's business.
-Transparency of In Public Interest En nformation Regarding Fees for Audit Clients that are tities Communication Ab Governance out Fee-related Information with Those Charged with 410.22 A1 Communication by the firm of fee-related information (for both audit and services other than audit) with those charged with governance assists in their assessment of the firm's independence.
+FOURTH SCHEDULE - continued 410.21 A1 A factor which might give rise to a compelling reason is the lack of viable alternative firms to carry out the audit engagement, having regard to the nature and location of the client's business.
+Transparency of Public Interest 1 f Information Regarding Fees for Audit Clients that are Entities Communication 2 Governance About Fee-related Information with Those Charged with 410.22 A1 Communication by the firm of fee-related information (for both audit and services other than audit) with those charged with governance assists in their assessment of the firm's independence.
 Effective communication in this regard also allows for a two-way open exchange of views and information about, for example, the expectations that those charged with governance might have regarding the scope and extent of audit work and impact on the audit fee.
-Fees for the Audit of the Financial Statements R410.23 Subject to paragraph R410.24, the firm shall communicate in a timely manner with those charged with governance of an audit client that is a public interest entity - (a) Fees paid or payable to the firm or network firms for the audit of the financial statements on which the firm expresses an opinion; and
+Fees for the Aud it of the Financial Statements R410.23 Subject to paragraph R410.24, the firm shall communicate in a timely manner with those charged with governance of an audit client that is a public interest entity - (a) Fees paid or payable to the firm or network firms for the audit of the financial statements on which the firm expresses an opinion; and (b) Whether the threats created by the level of those fees are at an acceptable level, and if not, any actions the firm has taken or proposes to take to reduce such threats to an acceptable level.
+410.23 A1 The objective of such communication is to provide the background and context to the fees for the audit of the financial statements on which the firm expresses an opinion to enable those charged with governance to consider the independence of the firm.
+The nature and extent of matters to be communicated will depend on the facts and circumstances and might include for example - (a) Considerations affecting the level of the fees such as - (i) The scale, complexity and geographic spread of the audit client's operations;